Moosinning

-Moosinning is a municipality in the district of Erding in Upper Bavarian, Germany.
+Moosinning is a municipality in the district of Erding in Upper Bavaria, Germany.
 It is located in the Erdinger Moos about 7 km southwest of the district capital Erding, 16 km from Munich Airport, and 32 km from the Bavarian state capital Munich.
 The municipality includes the main village of Moosinning and ten other settlements.
 Its territory contains parts of the Zengermoos and Gfällach nature reserves, and it lies within the Munich metropolitan region.

 Geography

 Location

 The municipality is situated in the Munich region within the Erdinger Moos, roughly 7 km southwest of Erding, 16 km from Munich Airport, 23 km from Freising, and about 32 km from the state capital Munich.
 The eastern airport tangent road (Flughafentangente Ost) runs just east of Moosinning, providing relief from through traffic for the village and offering excellent access to the A92 and A94 motorways.